Ibaslogic/gatsby-starter-data-fetching/README.md

 This will create a directory in the name of the project folder.

-Once you have the project files and folders bootstrapped, open it with your text editor.

-Next, switch inside the project directory and run:
+Once you have the project files and folders bootstrapped, switch inside the project directory (`cd gatsby-starter-data-fetching`) and run:

 ```
 npm install